Conditional predictive inference for stable algorithms: Main results

-is small.
-We can not expect the expression in \eqref{eq:valid} to be equal to zero for some fixed $n$ and a reasonably large class $\mathcal P$ (see Remark~\ref{rem:no-exact-validity} below).
+is small uniformly over a class $\mathcal P$ of data generating distributions $P$ for the feature-response pairs $(x_i,y_i)$ and $(x_0,y_0)$.
+We can not expect the expression in \eqref{eq:valid} to be equal to zero for some fixed $n$ and a reasonably large class $\mathcal P$ (see Remark~\ref{rem:no-exact-validity} in the supplement).
 Therefore, we are content with \eqref{eq:valid} being close to zero as $n$, and possibly also $p$, is large.
-This notion of conditional validity is related to what \citet{Vovk13} calls \emph{training conditional validity}, and which is itself closely related to the conventional notion of a $(1-\alpha, \eps)$ tolerance region for small $\eps$ \citep[cf.][]{Krish09}.
-However, these conventional definitions require only that the conditional coverage probability $P^{n+1}(y_0\in PI_\alpha(T_n,x_0)\|T_n)$ is no less than the prescribed confidence level $1-\alpha$, with high probability, whereas the requirement that \eqref{eq:valid} is small also excludes overly conservative procedures.
+A similar but slightly different notion of training conditional validity is studied by \citet{Vovk13}, and is closely related to the conventional notion of a $(1-\alpha, \rho)$ tolerance region for $\rho$ close to $1$ \citep[cf.][]{Krish09}.
+However, these conventional definitions require only that the conditional coverage probability $\P(y_0\in PI_\alpha(T_n,x_0)\|T_n) = P(y_0\in PI_\alpha(T_n,x_0))$ is no less than the prescribed confidence level $1-\alpha$, with high probability, whereas the requirement that \eqref{eq:valid} is small also excludes overly conservative procedures.
+Nevertheless, we also refer to our requirement in \eqref{eq:valid} as \emph{training conditional validity}.
 Note that if \eqref{eq:valid} is small, then also

 will be small.
-Hence, the prediction interval is also approximately unconditionally valid.
+Hence, the prediction interval is then also approximately unconditionally valid, uniformly over $P\in\mathcal P$.